 2. Acropolis Museum

 Next stop on the route is the Acropolis Museum, perfect to cool off after the hot and windy Acropolis.
-This impressive museum is at the foot of the Acropolis on the southern slope; signs will guide you to here or follow the crowd.
-If you enter the museum you walk over the glass floor, with below the ruins of an ancient Athenian neighborhood.
+This impressive museum is at the foot of the Acropolis on the southern slope; signs will guide you or follow the crowd.
+If you enter the museum you walk over a glass floor, with below the ruins of an ancient Athenian neighborhood.